klaytn/kips/KIPs/kip-7-fungible_token.md

     /// Emits an {Approval} event.
     /// @param spender The address is approved to withdraw the tokens.
-    /// @param amount The token amount will be approved. function approve(address spender, uint256 amount) external returns (bool);
+    /// @param amount The token amount will be approved.
+    /// @return a boolean value indicating whether the operation succeeded. function approve(address spender, uint256 amount) external returns (bool);

-    /// @dev Moves `amount` tokens from `sender` to `recipient` using the
+    /// @notice Moves `amount` tokens from `sender` to `recipient` using the
     /// allowance mechanism. `amount` is then deducted from the caller's
     /// allowance.
-    /// Throw unless the `sender` account has deliberately authorized the sender of the message via some mechanism.
+    /// @dev Throw unless the `sender` account has deliberately authorized the sender of the message via some mechanism.
     /// Throw if `sender` or `recipient` is the zero address.
     /// Throws if the contract is pausable and paused.
-    /// Returns a boolean value indicating whether the operation succeeded.
     ///
     /// Emits a {Transfer} event.
     /// Emits an `Approval` event indicating the updated allowance.
     /// @param sender The current owner of the tokens.
     /// @param recipient The owner will receive the tokens.
-    /// @param amount The token amount will be transferred. function transferFrom(address sender, address recipient, uint256 amount) external returns (bool);
+    /// @param amount The token amount will be transferred.
+    /// @return A boolean value indicating whether the operation succeeded. function transferFrom(address sender, address recipient, uint256 amount) external returns (bool);

     /// @notice Moves `amount` tokens from the caller's account to `recipient`.
     /// @dev Throws if the message caller's balance does not have enough tokens to spend.
     /// Throws if the contract is pausable and paused.
-    /// Returns a boolean value indicating whether the operation succeeded.
     /// Throws if `_to` is the zero address.
     /// When transfer is complete, this function checks if `_to` is a smart
     /// contract (code size > 0).
 If so, it calls